rustyshakelford2/LavaFurnace/readme.txt

 Only the blocks defined in the config constitute a valid furnace.
 If a furnace was created with some other block setup then that furnace will be invalid if the blocks are changed in the config.

+To edit (/lfset) a players custom cook time settings the player must have already been added to the database.
+Valid cook times for lfset are 1, 2, 3, or 4.
+No decimal values are accepted.

 Keep all that in mind and you will be a happy owner of a fancy Lava Furnace!